 Logical Delete Support

-Logical delete is an elegant data management strategy that preserves historical data by marking records as “deleted” in the database instead of physically removing them, while ensuring clean query results.
+Logical delete is an elegant data management strategy that preserves data history by marking records as “deleted” in the database instead of physically removing them, while ensuring clean query results.
 MyBatis-Plus provides convenient logical delete support, making the implementation of this strategy simple and efficient.

 How Logical Delete Works